aspose-slides/Aspose.Slides-Documentation/cpp/release-notes/release-notes-2022/aspose-slides-for-cpp-22-8-release-notes/_index.md

 ![Slide Show Settings](slideShowSetup.png)

-These are the relevant classes and properties:
+These are the relevant classes and methods:

 * [Presentation::get_SlideShowSettings()](https://reference.aspose.com/slides/cpp/class/aspose.slides.presentation#a8bf038a4010333d34bb41bd82db77db8) method - allows you to specify the slide show settings for a presentation.
 * [SlideShowSettings](https://reference.aspose.com/slides/cpp/class/aspose.slides.slide_show_settings/) class - represents the slide show settings for the presentation.
 It provides these methods: